WeiWangTrento/WeiWangTrento.github.io/_pages/about.md

 **Office**: 1013-B07, <br />
 Science & Technology Innovation Mansion of BJTU, Beijing 100044. <br />
 **Email**: wei.wang AT bjtu.edu.cn | wangwei1990 AT gmail.com. <br />
-**Prospective Students**: I am looking for self-motivated Ph.D/Master students to join my group.
-Please drop me an email with your CV if you are interested.
+**Prospective Students**: I am looking for self-motivated Master and Ph.D students to join my group.
+If you are interested, please drop me an email with your CV and clearly state your English skills Coding skills and Research interests

 Before joining BJTU, I was an Assistant Professor in the [University of Trento](https://www.unitn.it/en), Italy.
 I was a Postdoctoral Research Fellow in [CVLab](https://cvlab.epfl.ch/) at [EPFL](https://www.epfl.ch/en/) in Switzerland, working with Prof. [Pascal Fua](https://people.epfl.ch/cgi-bin/people?id=112366&op=bio&lang=en&cvlang=en) and Dr. [Mathieu Salzmann](https://people.epfl.ch/cgi-bin/people?id=119864&op=bio&lang=en&cvlang=en).